 1. Get both sides out on the table

-It’s important to have an open communication, even if it is a difficult conversation, when you are attempting to compromise with your parents.
+It’s important to have an open communication, even if it is an extremely difficult conversation, when you are attempting to compromise with your parents.

-Healthy boundaries come when both parties are able to communicate efficiently.
+Healthy boundaries are established when both parties are able to communicate efficiently.
 Therefore, it’s better to understand where they are coming from, and similarly, where you are coming from with your opinions, and see where you two can meet on a middle ground.

 Try to set up a place and time where you can both sit down and spend time discussing the problems at hand.
 You may see their overbearingness as a way to control you, whereas they view it as a way to continue to be a part of your life.